UAE Traditional Dress

 Burqa

-When girls had reached puberty age, Burqas were worn.
-It was initially meant to teach women modesty.
-Some people use Burqas as part of the tradition on special occasions because it is Uae traditional dress for women.
+When girls reached puberty, Burqas were worn.
+They were initially meant to teach women modesty.
+Some people use Burqas as part of the tradition on special occasions because they are Uae’s traditional dress for women.
 Emirati’s younger generation only wears the traditional Burqa for wedding ceremonies.
 The Burqa tends to be aluminum at first glance but is a unique, lightweight, sweat-absorbing chair.
 The red, yellow, and green burquas are the most costly, although the green is cheaper.

 Kaftan

-Arab women wear a kaftan, a Jalabiya, while in the household or female family.
+Arab women wear a kaftan or a Jalabiya while in the household or a female family.
 Kaftans come in various colors and are heavily decorated with borders.
 In reality, a Kaftan is a feminine Kandura variant.
 The women wear more feminine patterns and colors than the masculine white Kandura.
 Sirwal is worn with loose trousers, complete with Kaftan.

 Others

-Besides the UAE traditional dress for women, there is also an optional Gishwa, the thin coating in which the eyes and face are hidden.
-Besides, UAE women like gemstones like earrings, bracelets, rings, etc. This also forms an essential part of national wear.
-Although every Emirati woman is humble, they like making-up, like kohl, to emphasize physical characteristics.
+Besides the traditional UAE dress for women, there is also an optional Gishwa, the thin coating in which the eyes and face are hidden.
+UAE women also like gemstones, such as earrings, bracelets, rings, etc., which are essential to national wear.
+Although every Emirati woman is humble, they like making-ups, like kohl, to emphasize physical characteristics.
 Furthermore, henna is also part of a rich tradition that they spread wondrously on their hands and feet.

 Traditional dresses for Children

-After discussing men and women, let us discuss UAE traditional dress for children.
-Girls wear kurta and shalwar daily while, at weddings, they prefer to wear fancy dresses and lehengas with dupattas.
+After discussing men and women, let us discuss the traditional dress of the UAE for children.
+Girls wear kurtas and shalwars daily, while at weddings, they prefer to wear fancy dresses and lehengas with dupattas.

 Conclusion

-All the artistic, religious, moral, and social aspects bear a fashion statement in UAE.
-To summarise, though clothing in some parts of the world may seem frivolous, that is not the case in the Emirates.
+The UAE’s artistic, religious, moral, and social aspects make a fashion statement.
+Though clothing in some parts of the world may seem frivolous, that is not the case in the Emirates.
 Understanding the country’s spirit and its people is very important.